 True salvation occurs as we take up our cross of self-denial and follow Christ every moment of every day and night.
 This is how we show our love for Jesus, not by repeated statements that He is our Lord and Savior.
 Jesus wants to be our close friend, not a distant God concerning whom we make theological pronouncements.

 “What does the Lord require of you but to behave righteously, love mercy, and walk humbly with God?”

 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be glory both now and forever!
 Amen.
 (II Peter 3:18)

-To grow in the grace of Christ is to increase in thinking as He thinks; speaking as He speaks; acting as He acts.
+To grow in the grace of Christ is to increase in thinking, speaking, and acting in His will.
 This is the rest of God, and maturity as measured by the stature of the fullness of Christ.